Scorpion Bay Cantina and Campground

 Scorpion Bay is a primitive recreation destination 650 to 890 road miles south of Tijuana depending on the route you take.
 Look on the West Coast of Baja California Sur, north of Magdalena Bay, south of San Ignacio Lagoon.
 San Juanico can be found near Punta Pequeña, a south facing point with a lighthouse.
 La Purísima, to the east, is the closest pueblo inland.

-The two bedroom Suite with private bath and the Apartment with the loft, kitchen and private bath are available on a nightly basis along with the two Sleeping Rooms and the three Palapas.
+The one bedroom Suite with private bath is available on a nightly basis along with the two Sleeping Rooms and the three Palapas.

 Set-up your camp in view of the surf.
 There is plenty of camping space.
 Reservations are not taken for camping.

 For the past several years there have been few serious incidents involving tourists south of Ensenada.
 Even so, it’s advised to travel in the daytime.
 There are several good reasons for not driving at night.
 Drive slowly and carefully.
 Every year there is at least one rollover or cattle strike.
 If you’re short on time or extremely cautious, consider flying to Loreto and driving three hours to San Juanico.
 More travel information here.